mikedh/trimesh/docs/guides/nricp.md

 > In contrast to `nricp_sumner`, the matrix $\mathbf{A}_C$ is built only once at initilization.

 ## Comparison of the two methods
 The main difference between `nricp_sumner` and `nricp_amberg` is the kind of transformations that is optimized. `nricp_sumner` involves frames with an extra vertex representing the orientation of the triangles, and solves implicitly for transformations that act on these frames.
 In `nricp_amberg`, per-vertex transformations are explicitly solved for which allows to construct the correspondence cost matrix $\mathbf{A}_C$ only once.
-As a result, `nricp_sumner` tend to output smoother results with less high frequencies.
+As a result, `nricp_sumner` tends to output smoother results with less high frequencies.
 The users are advised to try both algorithms with different parameter sets, especially different `steps` arguments, and find which suits better their problem.  `nricp_amberg` appears to be easier to tune, though.

 ## Examples
-An example of each methods can be found in `examples/nricp.py`.
+An example of each method can be found in `examples/nricp.py`.

 ## Acknowledgments
 - Some implementation details of `nricp_sumner` are borrowed, adapted and optimized from the [Deformation-Transfer-for-Triangle-Meshes github repository](https://github.com/mickare/Deformation-Transfer-for-Triangle-Meshes) from the user mickare.